-We have a limited supply of 5ft round tables & 6ft trestle tables and folding wooden chairs.
+We have a limited supply of 5ft & 5.6ft round tables as well as 6ft trestle tables and folding wooden chairs.

-There is an outside catering area with power and water supplies and it will be made available in a clean and tidy condition.
+Under our necessary extras your caterer has use of our catering kitchen and it will be made available in a clean and tidy condition.
 Your caterer is required to leave it in no worse a condition.
 Caterers are required to take away their own rubbish and their waste water.
-We can assist with arrangements if you’d like to use a catering tent.
+Washing up of their pots and pans etc must not be done on the premises.